enricobottazzi/ZKverse/README.md

 component main = Multiplier();
 ```

-I want to prove that I know two numbers that when you multiply them together it gives a specif number.
+I want to prove that I know two numbers (private piece) that when you multiply them together it gives a specific number (public piece).

 - c is the output which is public
 - a,b are inputs and they are private

-- Compile the circuit
+### Compile the circuit

 `circom multiplier.circom --r1cs --wasm --sym --c`